receptron/graphai/docs/Tutorial.md

 ## ChatBot: Loop

-The dataflow graph needs to be acyclic, but we added a few control flow mechanism, such as loop, nesting, if/unless and map-reduce.
+The dataflow graph needs to be acyclic by design, but we added a few control flow mechanisms, such as loop, nesting, if/unless and map-reduce.

 Here is a chatbot application using the loop, which allows the user to talk to the LLM until she/he types "/bye".